How to Apply

 • College Prep does not offer any English language learning courses such as ESL or ELL.
 All of our classes (except for world language courses) are conducted in English.
 Strong international applicants should be fluent or near-fluent in English prior to applying.

 • College Prep is a day school.
 We do not offer a boarding program nor do we organize home-stays for international students.
-Most international students who have attended College Prep have relocated to the Bay Area with their immediate families.
+Most international students who have attended College Prep have relocated to the Bay Area with their immediate family.

 • Applicants who hold dual citizenship between the United States and another country are considered domestic applicants to College Prep.
 International students admitted to College Prep who require an I-20 sponsored by the school to study in the United States will be given further guidance at the time of admittance.